Huntingdonshire Branch pubs selling real ale

 99 High Street

 Open plan bar area with a pleasing mix of old and new décor.
 The bar area is dominated by a modern central light wood bar, surrounded by a mix of quarry tiled and scrubbed floorboard flooring, old brick fireplaces, comfy sofas and armchairs, and wooden tables and chairs.
 An intimate snug area is on the left.
-The pub is open for coffee.
+The pub is also open as a tea room Tues-Fri 9-3.
 Hunts CAMRA Most Improved Rural Pub of the Year 2014.

 St Ives Road

 A large restaurant and bar on the road to St Ives on the outskirts of Somersham.
-Leased from Greene King and developed by a succession of enterprising tenants from a small end of terrace pub in a series of refurbishments that has gradually taken over a row of adjacent cottages.
+Leased from Greene King and developed from a small end of terrace pub in a series of refurbishments that has gradually taken over a row of adjacent cottages.
 An original bar to the right of the entrance has been retained intact, along with a former jug and bottle window.

 - Rose & Crown 99 High Street Somersham PE28 3EE (01487) 843539